somsubhro/somsubhro.github.io/struggles.md

 }
 ```

-I needed to only scope down the policy to using 2 s3 permissions - `GetObject` and `ListBucket`.
+I needed to only scope down the policy to using two s3 permissions - `GetObject` and `ListBucket`.
 It is upto you to specify what actions you will allow the role from account `456789012345` to perform.